cityofaustin/atd-data-lake/docs/code_architecture.md

 ### Storage

 The Storage class manages the reading and writing of data items to and from an implemented resource (implemented by interface `StorageImpl`).
 The one that exists right now is `drivers.storage_s3.StorageS3`.
-One normally doesn't need to interact with `StorageImpl` directly; instead, access storage using these methods provided by `Storage`, which is usually created with the config factory method `createStorage()` (see the code for more documentation):
+One normally doesn't need to interact with `StorageImpl` directly; instead, access storage using these methods provided by `Storage`, which is usually created with the config factory method `config.createStorage()` (see the code for more documentation):

-* **The constructor:** This is called from the config factory method `createStorage()`, but gives you options for writing files locally while writing to the repository, and also simulating writing by suppressing writes to the repository.
+* **The constructor:** This is called from the config factory method `config.createStorage()`, but gives you options for writing files locally while writing to the repository, and also simulating writing by suppressing writes to the repository.
 Supplying a local path and enabling simulation mode will write files locally but not to the repository.
 * **retrieveFilePath():** Retrieves a resource at the given storage platform-specific path.
 While you can use `makePath()` to create one fron scratch, you could be getting the resource path from the catalog for an existing item.
 (Minimally, `catalogLookup()` can be used to retrieve a catalog entry from the catalog, and the `pointer` member has the path).
 This returns a full path to the written file after the file has been retrieved.
 * **retrieveJSON():** This does a similar thing, but returns a JSON dictionary that had been efficiently created via a temporary file.
 * **retrieveBuffer():** Same for a buffer.